electron/website/docs/latest/tutorial/tutorial-3-main-renderer.md

 :::

 At this point, the renderer has access to the `versions` global, so let's display that information in the window.
-Create a `renderer.js` script that contains the following code:
+This variable can be accessed via `window.versions` or simply `versions`.
+Create a `renderer.js` script that uses the [`document.getElementById`] DOM API to replace the displayed text for the HTML element with `info` as its `id` property.

 ```js title="renderer.js"
 const information = document.getElementById('info');
 information.innerText = `This app is using Chrome (v${versions.chrome()}), Node.js (v${versions.node()}), and Electron (v${versions.electron()})`;
 ```

-Then, modify your `index.html` by adding a `<p>` element with `info` as its id, and attach your `renderer.js` script:
+Then, modify your `index.html` by adding a new element with `info` as its `id` property, and attach your `renderer.js` script:

 ```html {18,20} title="index.html"